GalahadBR/sketch/README.md

 ```
 NOTE:
-I am using the default user postgres but any user with the proper read and write access to the DB should work fine.
+I am using the default user *postgres* but any user with the proper read and write access to the DB should work fine.

 ## Create the S3 Buckets
 ```bash
 python3 create_buckets.py
 ```
 NOTE:
-I am creating the s3 buckets with the default parameters here but I assume since we are using an API key, it will work as long as the API key used have the proper rights to do that (In this case, admin access).
+I am creating the s3 buckets with the default parameters here but I assume since we are using an *API key*, it will work as long as the API key used have the proper rights to do that (In this case, admin access).

 ## Upload sample images to the S3 bucket
 ```bash